Quantum walk state transfer on a hypercube

 Related papers

-We define peak state transfer as the highest state transfer that could be achieved between an initial and a target state.
+We define peak state transfer as the highest state transfer that can be achieved between an initial and a target state under unitary evolution.

 arXiv Detail & Related papers (2024-11-08T13:35:27Z) - Search and state transfer between hubs by quantum walks [0.0]